Ryuya1995/leetcode/README.md

 # Leetcode

-This repository shares my experience in solving leetcode problems written in python3.
+This repository shares my experience in solving leetcode problems.